 What would a work abroad and travel experience be without the travel?
 The low cost of living in comparison to an English teacher’s high salary makes it possible save up and go travelling during school holidays.
 You can travel through the lush mountainous regions of Northern Thailand or go island hopping down south.
 Thailand is located amongst some of the most unique gems in the world and with low transportation costs being the norm between the countries of South-East Asia, one can very easily travel to places like Myanmar, Laos, Cambodia, Vietnam and Malaysia during school holidays.
 With travelling made so easy, it is no surprise that Thailand is one of the most visited travel destinations in the world today.

-Be sure to post your questions in the comment section below and if you are interested in applying for this experience click here.
+Be sure to post your questions and recommendations in the comment section below!